kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/in_cluster_console.md

 dry-run plan side by side, field by field, so you can confirm the generated Gateway manifests behave the same as the current Ingress before switching traffic.

 The console is read-only.
-It lists Gateways and reads annotations from your cluster using your current kubeconfig context.
+It connects to your Kubernetes cluster using the current kubeconfig context (the same config used by `kubectl`).
+It reads Gateway and Ingress resources and their annotations.
 It never creates, updates, or deletes cluster or AWS resources.

 ## What it supports